 It’s always possible to reduce the payments you make on your car finance each month.
 The key is to ensure that you’re not paying more than you really should over the entire term of the loan.
 Here are some ways you can reduce your minimum monthly payments.

-It might sound obvious, but it’s true.
+Borrow less It might sound obvious, but it’s true.
 If you can borrow even a little bit less on your loan amount, you’ll end up paying less on your monthly repayments.
-Borrowing an additional $10,000 over a five-year loan term adds up to $2000 per year extra you have to pay back, plus the interest charged on that amount as well.
-This adds up to approximately $190 extra out of your pocket per month (assuming that the interest rate is 2%).
+Borrowing an additional S$10,000 over a five-year loan term adds up to an extra S$2,000 per year that you’d have to pay back, plus the interest charged on that amount as well.
+This adds up to approximately S$190 extra that you’d need to pay per month (assuming that the interest rate is 2%).

 Comparing car loans

-In this example, option 1 has a higher monthly repayment but you only end up paying $9,450 in interest over the term of that loan.
-By comparison, option 2 allows you to pay $345 per month less on your monthly repayments.
-This will definitely make budgeting easier throughout the loan term, but you end up paying $12,250 in interest over the life of the loan.
-This is $2,800 more in interest charges you end up paying overall.
+In this example, option 1 has a higher monthly repayment but you only end up paying S$9,450 in interest over the term of that loan.
+By comparison, option 2 allows you to pay S$345 per month less on your monthly repayments.
+This will definitely make budgeting easier throughout the loan term, but you end up paying S$12,250 in interest over the life of the loan.
+This is S$2,800 more in interest charges you end up paying overall.

 How to apply for a car loan